Fall24-BUCS506/tanth-midterm/writeup.md

 This project aimed to predict movie review scores using Amazon review data.
 The dataset contained user-generated review texts, metadata, and ratings between 1 and 5 stars.
 The primary challenge was leveraging relevant features to develop an efficient model while addressing performance constraints, given the large and potentially unbalanced dataset.

 ## Hypothesis/Assumptions
 I hypothesize that the `text` column contains the most useful information that points towards the score given by users.
-Therefore, we mainly explored using `TextBlob` for sentiment and readability analysis on the `Text` field, hypothesizing that positive sentiment or high readability scores might correlate with high ratings, and vice versa.
+Therefore, I mainly explored using `TextBlob` for sentiment and readability analysis on the `Text` field, hypothesizing that positive sentiment or high readability scores might correlate with high ratings, and vice versa.
 Other columns like `Time` might also provide additional information that might help improve model accuracy.

 ## Data Preparation and Preprocessing
 1. **Loading Data and Feature Selection**:
    The dataset included features such as `ProductId`, `UserId`, `HelpfulnessNumerator`, `HelpfulnessDenominator`, `Time`, `Summary`, `Text`, and `Score`.
-Given our model's scope, we focused on numerical features only, excluding using text-based features like `Summary` and `Text` directly.
+Given our model's scope, I focused on numerical features only, excluding using text-based features like `Summary` and `Text` directly.

 2. **Feature Engineering**:
    - **Sentiment Analysis**: I created two columns (`polarity` and `subjectivity`) using `TextBlob`'s sentiment analysis tool on the `text` column to measure the sentiment and how subjective or opinion-based the review is.